-Since end of 20th century there was no progress at bicycle headsets.
+Since the end of 20th century there was no progress of bicycle headsets.
 2017 Paul Aston from Pinkbike came and we talked about forks, doublecrowns and singlecrown forks.
 He mentioned the weak point of the sinclecrown versions, in his eyes the steerertube is to flexy that the handlebar (one side) can move up and down.
 Doublecrownforks would avoid this and make a stiffer and more precise ride.

 He was right.
 I never thought about the handlebar stiffness when it is about a fork.
 I told him "I will think about that and find a solution".